tbui0525/bda_602/README.md

 ![Innings Pitched Clipped](https://github.com/tbui0525/bda_602/assets/82955352/043c287a-1343-446d-a46c-f3ee279abd9c)

 This, to me, is shocking.
 It would make sense to me, at least, that if you have a good starting pitcher, you let them pitch 6-7 innings.
 This is known as a quality start for a reason right?
 Yet, according to the data, if the home starting pitcher on average pitches more innings than the away starting pitcher, then the home team is more likely to lose.
 This trend is not only prevalent in the innings_pitched feature, but all of my features.
-Just for a few examples, I will put down my other best features here:
+You know what they say, one is an incident, two is a coincidence, three is a statistic (or something like that):

 WHIP